 The electronic device policy, based on recent legislation (listed below), allows students to have cell phones on campus for emergency situations only.
 Therefore, cell phones are allowed on campus but must be turned off and out of sight during school hours.
 Students will not be given permission to leave class to return or answer a cell phone call.
 Students may not have cell phones out during class for checking time, calculating, picture taking, text messaging, incoming/outgoing calls, electronic bullying, electronic threats, or "sexting" (pornography sent via cell phone) or for any other reason.
 Absolutely no cell phones, cameras or recording devices are allowed in locker rooms.
 If students need to call a parent or guardian, they must come to the student support center or the attendance office.
-This includes any audio or video devices such as ear buds, AirPods, headphones, IPODs, MP3/MP4 and CD players, games, etc. They may not be used in school without specific permission from staff.
+Electronic devices, other than cell phones, are not to be brought to school.
+This includes any audio or video devices such as ear buds, headphones, IPODs, MP3/MP4 and CD players, games, etc. They may not be used in school without specific permission from staff.
 If you choose to bring a cell phone, you do so at your own risk.
-MCA /MOA does not have staffing to investigate and is not responsible for loss or theft of any electronic devices.
-Loss or theft of any item should be reported to administration and the School Resource Officer.
+MMHS does not have staffing to investigate and is not responsible for loss or theft of any electronic devices.
+If students put electronic devices in their locker, students are responsible for locking their lock.
+Loss or theft of any item should be reported to the School Resource Officer.